- Connects known and unknown devices (declared and predictive)

 The core of the model is designed to uncover the devices that stay together in various places over long periods of time.
 To do this effectively there are three important considerations - scale, training, and validation.

 - Scale - Because the success of the model is predicated on seeing lots of devices and how they move over time, it is essential to have massive reach into the device world.
-With one of the largest device footprints on the planet, Salesforce DMP has an advantageous position from which to deliver accurate results.
+With one of the largest device footprints on the planet, Audience Studio has an advantageous position from which to deliver accurate results.

-- Training - Salesforce DMP uses deterministic data coming from authenticated events (logins, purchases, etc) to provide a truth set for training the algorithm.
+- Training - Audience Studio uses deterministic data coming from authenticated events (logins, purchases, etc) to provide a truth set for training the algorithm.

-- Validation - From the deterministic data set, Salesforce DMP reserves some data to validate the efficacy of the model.
+- Validation - From the deterministic data set, Audience Studio reserves some data to validate the efficacy of the model.

 Between these three items we are able to continuously improve the accuracy of the predictions and deliver a better product.

 To better understand the view of devices over time, consider a user's work and home movement.
 During the work day, all of the user's devices are likely to be tied to the same IP from work.
 However, colleagues are also tied to the same IP and in that single snapshot of time, it may be assumed the user and their colleagues are the same person.

 Looking at that same IP address at night, there is likely no activity, as everyone has left the office.
 When looking at the user's home IP at night, all of the devices that belong to that user and their family are tied to the same IP.
 That single snapshot might imply that the user and their family are one "person".